 “Concept Vs Slogan.
-The Group Show.”Leader:
+The Group Show.”Conductor:

 AtWork Milan was the first experiment that tried to connect two different workshops in one single experience.
 The first one took place on November 24-25th at Frigoriferi Milanesi in collaboration with FARE, and the second one on November 29-30th in collaboration with Leo Burnett agency at Primo Marella Gallery in Milan, which was also the first AtWork Corporate experience we have implemented.
 Both workshops were conducted by an exceptional artist Bili Bidjocka, a long-time friend and partner of Moleskine Foundation.
 An alliance born out of elective affinities through his work of art Ecriture Infinie.

 The inspiration for this “double date” was Cadavre Exquis: the collective game by surrealists that gave birth to the idea of infinite writing as a creative form to produce shared meanings as opposed to the individual ones.
 It is with this spirit that the two workshops titled “Concept vs Slogan.
 The Group Show.
 Ecriture Infinie/Cadavre Exquis” put together a group of 13 young creative talents studying various art forms and a group of 10 young advertising professionals.
 Their experiences took place in two different moments, but were connected.